burlachenkok/burlachenkok.github.io/_posts/2022-10-24-Obtaining-PhD-Candidacy-Status.md

 ---

 It is a great pleasure for me to obtain a status of Ph.D. candidacy in KAUST after defending my CS Ph.D.
 Proposal.
 The event occurred physically and online on Monday, 24 Oct, 13:30 - 15:00 (UTC+3) in Building 9, Room 3370, 4700 King Abdullah University of Science and Technology, Thuwal 23955-6900, Saudi Arabia.

+# Dissertation Title
-Dissertation Title: **Optimization Methods and Software for Federated Learning**.
+Optimization Methods and Software for Federated Learning.

 # Committee members
 ## Prof. Eric Feron